asaadsaad/CS472-Final-Project-March-2025/README.md

 Contact me during office hours (10:00 AM–12:00 PM and 2:00–3:00 PM, Mon–Sat).
 Support includes design reviews, and best practices guidance.

 ### Final Submission:
 * Deadline: Wednesday at 9:00 PM.
-Submit a demo video (no code explanation) and ensure code is pushed to the maharishi-university repository.
+Record a demo video (no code explanation) and send me the link by email.

 Good luck, and happy coding!